 Connect the ground cable to the ground terminal as labeled on the unit.
-Refer to the National Electrical Code or your local Code for the proper ground wire sizing and be sure that the ground connector is connected to earth ground.
-In ungrounded systems, it is not necessary to connect a ground to the unit however local codes should always be consulted.
+Refer to the National Electrical Code or your local Code for the proper ground wire size, and be sure that the ground connector is connected to earth ground.